azsry/phasmophobia_mechanics/README.md

 - Ghosts that have specific behaviours (listed below) have a 2-in-12 chance of using their specific power on Amateur, and a 2-in-15 chance on other difficulties, once this state has been entered.
 ##### Banshee
 - If the Banshee's current target is outside the house, it will not use its ability
-- The Banshee will move onto the target player's position
+- The Banshee will navigate to a spot close to the target player's position
-- The Banshee will wait 20s, then, if the target player is not visible, the Banshee will go into hunting phase.
+- The Banshee will wait 20s.
+If the target player enters line of sight during this navigation time, the Banshee will go into hunting phase.
 If the current game is a tutorial, it will go back to idle.
+- If the Banshee reaches its destination without spotting the target player, it will return to idle phase.
 ##### Jinn
 - If the fusebox is off, Jinns will not enter their ability state, and will return to idle
 - Once the Jinn enters their ability state, it will wait 5 seconds before using the ability.
-- If a player is within 3m of the Jinn when it activates its ability, that player's sanity will decrease by 25%.
+- All players will have their sanity decrease by 25%
 - A Ghost Interaction EMF (Level 2) will be created at the ghost's raycast point.
-- After a Jinn has used its ability, it cannot use it again for 100s
 ##### Phantom
 - The Phantom will navigate to a random player's location
 - The Phantom will create a Ghost Interaction (Level 2) EMF at its raycast point